 2022 Small Firm Series: Stabilize Your Small Firm with Strategic Business Planning (Session 1)

-Join us IN-PERSON at VENUE TBC on Wednesday, July 6, 2022 for Session 1: Stabilize Your Small Firm with Strategic Business Planning of AIA Seattle’s 2022 Small Firm Series (4 AIA LU).
+Join us IN-PERSON at MG2 on Wednesday, July 6, 2022 for Session 1: Stabilize Your Small Firm with Strategic Business Planning of AIA Seattle’s 2022 Small Firm Series (4 AIA LU).

 Managing a growing design firm offers a variety of unique challenges and opportunities.
 An unpredictable business environment and a quickening pace of change requires firm owners to adapt, but how can firm owners proactively prepare for growth in uncertain times?
 We will demystify the business planning process.
 Each attendee will develop their own business plan outline in this interactive workshop – so you can leave inspired, organized, and one step ahead of the competition!